Open topic with navigation

 NuoDB Check is a command line utility that can do the following:

-nuochkutility can create an archive only when you are restoring to a snapshot.
+nuochkutility can create an archive only when you are restoring to a snapshot or transaction.

 NuoDB Check traverses each database object (data, sequence, index, and so on) in the specified archive.
 Any atoms in the archive that are no longer referenced by any database object are dropped from the database and the relevant atom file is removed from the archive.
 NuoDB Check reclaims space attributed to dropped indexes, tables, sequences and also blobs.